ESE 531: Statistical Learning and Inference

 Topics

-• Properties of random samples – definition of a random sample, population distribution, definition of a statistic, sampling distribution, sample mean, sample variance, probability inequalities, convergence of random variables, weak and strong law of large numbers, central limit theorem, delta method,
+• Properties of random samples: sampling distributions, sample mean, sample variance, probability inequalities, convergence, laws of large numbers, central limit theorem, and delta method.

 Prerequisites